anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter04.md

 From a CNTT Compliance state point, the capabilities are well described in [RA1 Core OpenStack Services APIs](https://github.com/cntt-n/CNTT/blob/master/doc/ref_arch/openstack/chapters/chapter05.md) which allows tuning the test configurations and the test lists to avoid skipping any test.
-It results that all tests covering optional capabilities are not executed.
+It results that all tests covering optional capabilities and all upstream skipped tests due to known bugs are not executed.
 All remaining tests must be executed and must pass successfully.

 New [Functest containers](https://lists.opnfv.org/g/opnfv-tsc/message/5717)
 have been proposed for CNTT Compliance which simply override the default test